-7.4.1.5 Auto-Detect Tool
+7.4.1.4.
+Auto-Detect Tool

-Auto-detect tool is available from ROI menu, Simple ROI editor, Edit ROIs in time editor and some other places.
+Auto-detect tool is available from ROI menu, Simple ROI editor and some other places.
 It produces a Polygon ROI.
 Using the tool is two step process: The first click on an image structure results in preliminary object contour, that is drawn on the screen.
-After that, user can further tweak the object contour and then finish whole auto-detect by confirming with right mouse button.
+After that, user can further tweak the object contour and then finish whole auto-detect by confirming with secondary mouse button.
 User can always cancel auto-detect by pressing Esc key.